alexa/ask-sdk-controls/doc/userGuide.md

 One specific goal of the framework is to encourage the development of re-usable components, called Controls, that can be shared between projects and between developers.
-The framework includes a library of reusable Controls for some of the most common tasks that developers face.
+The framework includes general-purpose built-in Controls for some of the most common tasks that developers face.
 Developers can easily create new Controls and build new high-level Controls from low-level ones.